-- Add the onion, red onion, garlic and ginger followed by salt + pepper and sweat until the onion becomes translucent.
+- Add the onion, garlic and ginger followed by salt + pepper and sweat until the onion becomes translucent.

 - Add the carrot, celery and bell pepper, stir, and cook for ~10 mins until the veg have started to turn.

-- Add the chilli powder, cumin, smoked paprika and Dunn’s River All Purpose Seasoning followed by a good squirt of harissa and tomato purée and stir well.
+- Add the cumin and smoked paprika followed by a good squirt of tomato purée and stir well.
 Cook until the spices have gone somewhat tacky — keep stirring frequently so the spices don’t stick or burn.

 - Add the chopped tomatoes, vegetable stock and Worcestershire sauce, followed by a glug of red wine if you have any knocking about.